 Each USAHS student will be provided a University email address.
 Students will use email to stay connected with faculty, support staff, and other students at USAHS.
 Students should begin monitoring the account as soon as possible but no later than the first day of classes.
 The University will frequently use email to send important announcements and information.
 Students will be expected to be able to reply and interact in a timely manner.
+Students must use USAHS email for all school related business.
 USAHS departments will only communicate with students using the USAHS email address.